AndoneSabin99/Parallel-MST/README.md

 Kruskal's algorithm works as following: first sort all the edges via parallelized sorting algorithm (for this project, merge sort has been choosen as the sorting algorithm); then, keep track of the components via union-find data structures with union by rank and path compression.

+## This reporitory

+In this repository it is possible to navigate through two directories:
+1) one for the source code <br />
+2) one for the dataset, which contains some .txt files with input graphs <br />

+Inside the src folder, it is possible to find the source files of the program, together with the libraries and also one example of output of an instance of execution.

 ## Commands to compile

 First compile the .c files like following: